Armed Man Arrested Near Kavanaugh’s Home Had Made ‘Threats’ Against Him

 Maryland Gov. Larry Hogan thanked US Marshals and Montgomery County Police for “acting quickly to apprehend the suspect and prevent him from causing any harm.”

-It’s unclear how police were alerted to the man but security had been increased around justices’ homes after the bombshell Roe v.
+It’s unclear how police were alerted to the man but security had been increased around Supreme Court justices’ homes after the bombshell Roe v.
 Wade draft was leaked to Politico in early May.